Dnyaneshwari40/ClimaSphere/README.md

- *ClimaSphere*
+**ClimaSphere : Decoding the Atmosphere with Precision and Beauty.**

  ----

-ClimaSphere is a modern weather forecasting web application that provides real-time weather updates, temperature indicators, and a 5-day forecast using data from the OpenWeatherMap API.
-Designed with a sleek user interface and a responsive layout, it helps users quickly access current conditions for any city around the world.
+**Overview**
 ---
- *Overview*

-ClimaSphere allows users to:
-- Search for any city and get live weather details
-- View temperature, high/low, and weather descriptions
-- See a visual danger level bar indicating how hot or cold it is
-- Access a 5-day average temperature forecast
-- Revisit recent city searches for quick access
+ClimaSphere is a sleek, modern weather forecasting web application that delivers real-time weather updates, a 5-day forecast, and a visual temperature danger indicator — all wrapped in a responsive, elegant interface.
+Powered by the OpenWeatherMap API, ClimaSphere makes it easy to stay informed about weather conditions anywhere in the world.
+Whether you're planning your day or exploring climate trends, ClimaSphere ensures that weather data is not only accurate — but beautifully visualized.
 ---

- *Features*

-- Real-time weather data from OpenWeatherMap API
-- Visual danger level indicator based on temperature
-- Forecast graph for the upcoming 5 days
-- Recently searched city history (up to 5 cities)
-- Custom image assets for weather visuals
+**What You Can Do with ClimaSphere**
 ---
+- Search any city and instantly retrieve live weather data
+- View current temperature, highs/lows, humidity, and weather descriptions
+- Get a visual danger level indicator based on extreme temperatures
+- Explore a 5-day temperature forecast displayed as a graph
+- Quickly revisit your recently searched cities (up to 5)
+---
+**Features**
+---
+- Real-time weather data integration via OpenWeatherMap API

+- Color-coded temperature danger bar for visual feedback

+- Dynamic 5-day forecast chart with daily temperature averages

+- History of your 5 most recent city searches

+- Clean UI with custom-designed weather icons and image assets

+---

  *Technologies Used*
+---

-- *Languages:* HTML, CSS, JavaScript
+- Languages: HTML, CSS, JavaScript.
-- *API:* OpenWeatherMap
+- API: OpenWeatherMap API
-- *Fonts:* Google Fonts (Outfit)
-- *Icons/Media:* Stored in `images/` folder
+- Icons/Media: Stored in images/ folder (custom-designed weather visuals)
+- Charting: JavaScript DOM manipulation (optional chart library integration ready)